 Reputation management can take on many forms, but it’s the process of ensuring that your company has a positive image in the eyes of its potential customers.

-Modern consumers conduct a huge amount of research before committing to a business, so the best way to ensure that they find positive information about your brand is to take the time to manage your reputation.
+Modern consumers conduct a huge amount of research before committing to a business, so the best way to ensure that they find positive information about your brand is to take the time to manage your online reputation.

-While reputation management has been around a while, today’s version looks a lot different than it did a few decades ago.
+While reputation management has been around for a while, today’s version looks a lot different than it did a few decades ago.
 Some of the most important aspects to keep in mind are:

 What is online reputation management?
 Is it the same as regular reputation management?